aasmul1/Informatikk-Prosjektarbeid/notes/rest/README.md

 - Delete Note
     - Request: DELETE `/notes/delete-note?username={username}&index={index}`
     - Response: Deletes a note for the specified index and user.
-If the note was deleted successfully the response will be 200 OK. //TODO
+If the note was deleted successfully the response will be 200 OK.
+If the note is not found, the HTTP status is 404 NOT FOUND.

 - Sort Notes by Created Date
     - Request: POST `/notes/user/sort-created?username={username}`
     - Response: Sorts the user's notes list by created date.
+If the user is not found, the HTTP status is 404 NOT FOUND.

 - Sort Notes by Title
     - Request: POST `/notes/user/sort-title?username={username}`
     - Response: Sorts the user's notes list by title.
+If the user is not found, the HTTP status is 404 NOT FOUND.

 - Sort Notes by Last Edited Date
     - Request: POST `/notes/user/sort-edited?username={username}`
     - Response: Sorts the user's notes list by last edited date.
+If the user is not found, the HTTP status is 404 NOT FOUND.

 **Test and Normal Modes**